Didi drives straight into politics

-LONDON, July 2 (Reuters Breakingviews) - Didi Global (DIDI.N) has hit a potential roadblock.
-Two days after its shares started trading in New York on Wednesday, China's cyberspace agency revealed a national-security related investigation into the ride-hailing giant read more .
-It’s one way for the Chinese Communist Party, which celebrated its 100th anniversary on Thursday, to show it’s still relevant .
+LONDON (Reuters Breakingviews) - Didi Global has hit a potential roadblock.
+Two days after its shares started trading in New York on Wednesday, China’s cyberspace agency revealed a national-security related investigation into the ride-hailing giant.
+It’s one way for the Chinese Communist Party, which celebrated its 100th anniversary on Thursday, to show it’s still relevant.

-The news knocked an initial 9% off Didi’s $79 billion market value read more , though the stock later recovered somewhat.
+The news knocked an initial 9% off Didi’s $79 billion market value, though the stock later recovered somewhat.
 The company was told it can’t add new users while the probe is ongoing.
 That’s a minor concern for investors for now.
 The longer-term question is what to read into the timing.

 Capital Calls - More concise insights on global finance: